 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Tier 1 Block Amount for each month of the next Fiscal Year by multiplying the annual Tier 1 Block Amount, calculated pursuant to the paragraph above, by the Monthly Shaping Factors specified in section 1.2 of Exhibit C. BPA shall revise section 1.3 of Exhibit C to state the monthly Tier 1 Block Amount sold to and purchased by «Customer Name».

-End Option 2.
+End Option 2

 4.4 Annual Tier 2 Block Amounts